Skip to main content

 • You're auditing an Apex / Salesforce codebase (Bearer doesn't cover Apex; Vulkro does).

-• You want a per-term license that doesn't auto-renew — the contrast with SaaS billing is a positioning advantage when your procurement team has been burned by renewal surprises.
+• You want a per-term license that doesn't auto-renew (and drops to a working Free tier on expiry, instead of going dark): the contrast with SaaS billing is a positioning advantage when your procurement team has been burned by renewal surprises.

 What we kept from Bearer's playbook